 Getting to Isla Mujeres is easy.
 There are many tours from Cancun that take you there, most of them stopping in downtown for a shopping spree, and having lunch at a beach club.

-If you want to explore on your own and spend more time on the island, take an approximately 20-min ferry ride from several docks in the Cancun Hotel Zone such as El Embarcadero (next to the Scenic Tower) or Tortugas Beach.
-Also, close to downtown is Puerto Juarez, where every 30 min, a ferry boat departs.
+If you want to explore on your own and spend more time on the island, take an approximately 20-min ferry ride from El Embarcadero a Isla Mujeres in the Cancun Hotel Zone next to the Scenic Tower.

-Ferries arrive at the north side of the island, close to downtown.
+The ferry to Isla Mujeres arrives at the north side of the island.
 Most of the hotels and restaurants are in this area, plus the shopping zone and the town’s market.
 Visitors can walk to a nearby beach, and Playa Norte is the most famous beach in this precious island in the Mexican Caribbean.

 Isla Mujeres Activities

 There are many activities in Isla Mujeres.
 Many visitors rent a golf cart or a scooter to visit the south side of the island; it’s required to have a valid driver’s license, and are available per hour, half-day (to return it before closing) or for a whole day.

 Isla Mujeres is home to a sanctuary where sea turtles in the central area of the island.
 From May to September, majestic specimens arrived to lay their eggs, and volunteers help by gathering and place them at the farm to keep safe the nests from predators.
 Once the eggs hatch, and with some luck, visitors can help to release small sea turtles into the ocean.